The Eternal Hunt

 “We all carry a dead child within us.
 Christian Boldtanski quotes Tadeusz Kantor

-An abandoned house*.
+We move through an abandoned house.
 The rooms bear witness to the fact that people once lived here.
-Reality and fiction, present and past merge here.
-We wander through the rooms like in a nightmare and are repeatedly confronted with an old class photo.
-On the back of the real-life photo is written: “Class of 1911”.
+Reality and fiction, present and past merge together.
+As if in a nightmare, we rush through the rooms and are repeatedly confronted with an old class photo.
+On the back of the real photo is written: “Class of 1911.”
 Who were these people?
 Does anyone still remember them?
-I lend them my eyes and bring them back to life post mortem.
-An artificial liveliness.
+I lend them my eyes and bring them back to life post mortem – an artificial liveliness.

 StartWork